njatkinson/shitty_tools/shitty_tools/key_value/README.md

 interface.
 You should be able to use them just like dictionaries with the caveat that all keys and values should be strings.

-They are thread safe unless otherwise noted.
+They all support reading and writing from multiple threads unless otherwise noted.

 ## Notes